 Over the years, the technology that we have at our disposal has improved dramatically.
 While tech might have only been used by certain industries in the past, it is now integrated into many different applications and businesses.
-One of the most exciting technological developments over recent years is live streaming, something being used by many, particularly so in times of the coronavirus pandemic.
+One of the most exciting technological developments over recent years is live streaming, something being used by many, particularly so nowadays.

-From cooking shows to gaming, used as a business tool or to broadcast global events, live streaming has been a fixture of lockdown life, it’s prevalence is only set to soar as the world returns to a ‘new normal’.
+From cooking shows to gaming, used as a business tool or to broadcast global events, live streaming has become a fixture of modern life, with it’s prevalence set to soar.
 Let’s look at some of the ways in which live streaming tech is being used to its full potential in 2020.

 Cooking Shows: One of the great uses of live streaming tech can be found within the hospitality and cooking industry.
 Many cooking shows are edited and cut down which makes it difficult for viewers to cook along with their favourite chefs.